andrepombo/Wine/README.md

 # Wine
 Wine_ML Classification

-Machine Leraning model to classify between red and white wines based on its caracharacteristics from the dataset.
+Machine Learning model to classify between red and white wines based on its caracharacteristics from the dataset.